pytchlang/pytch-tutorials/script-by-script-catch-apple/tutorial.md

 The code editing pane should now show the new (empty) script.

-Now you need to add the code which moves the Bowl to the right place on the stage.
+Now you need to add the code which moves the bowl to the right place on the stage.
 Pytch uses the same way of describing positions on the stage as Scratch.
 You can use the _Show coordinates_ tool to find suitable coordinate values.
 A `x`-coordinate of `0` puts the bowl in